Rosette formations as symmetry-breaking events: theory and experiment: Results

 \subsection{Leader cell-centered rosettes display similar behaviors without a potential term}

 So far, we modeled the presence/effect of the lumen through an effective potential energy term, under the assumption that the concentration of actin filaments in the lumen creates an effective steric hindrance of the nearby cells and a net attraction, with cells attempting to reach the lumen region.
-To test to what extend our findings are dictated by the presence of the potential, we carried our simulations in with potential is turned off while the leader cells have different target areas, $A_0$.
-Figure~\ref{fig:5}a displays snapshots of stationary configurations obtained via the Active Voronoi model in the presence of a leader cell of target area $A_0$.
-Top row displays snapshots for a population of cells having target shape factor $p_0=3.2$, while the bottom row corresponds to cells with $p_0=3.8$.
+To test to what extent our findings are dictated by the presence of the potential, we carried out simulations in which the potential is turned off while a leader cell has a different target area, $A^L_0$, with respect to the rest of the population.
+Figure~\ref{fig:5}a displays snapshots of stationary configurations obtained via the Active Voronoi model in the presence of a leader cell of target area $A^L_0$.
+The top row displays snapshots for a population of cells having target shape factor $p_0=3.2$, while the bottom row corresponds to cells with $p_0=3.8$.
 Qualitatively, configurations are similar to those observed in the presence of the LJ potential, especially for target areas higher than the target areas of the cells composing the population.
-Notably, the introduction of a leader cell with a bigger target area provokes the formation of transient rosettes in the close proximity of the leader-cell centered rosette.
+Notably, the introduction of a leader cell with a bigger target area provokes the formation of transient rosettes in the close proximity of the leader-cell-centered rosette.
 The presence of such a cell introduces a defect in the system, which mimics the perturbation produced by the external potential: to accommodate the defect, nearby cells tend to form transient rosette structures.